 Call your state legislators to let them know you support Medicaid expansion because it will improve health outcomes and economic stability for families.

-During the 2017 Virginia General Assembly session (the 45-day short session begins January 11th, 2017), Voices will send a weekly online newsletter every Friday, as well as Action Alert emails when direct action is needed on specific legislation or the budget.
-You’ll find links in each of our advocacy areas below that will allow you to delve deeper into our work, access relevant materials, and receive updates on our priorities.
+During the 60-day 2018 Virginia General Assembly session that begins Jan.
+10, Voices will send an online newsletter every Friday and action alert emails when direct action is needed on specific legislation or the budget.
+Use the “learn more” links under each of our advocacy areas below to delve deeper into our work, access relevant materials, and receive updates on our priorities.

 Child Welfare & Foster Care